c2siorg/GDB-UI/README.md

 ---

-## 🧩 Core Components

-GDB-UI is composed of several core components designed to facilitate efficient debugging.

-### Visual Builder

-- **User Interface:** A responsive web-based UI built with React.

-- **Interactive Elements:** Tools for setting breakpoints, stepping through code, and visualizing program state.

-- **Customization:** Easily configurable themes and layouts for personal preference.

-### Code Translator

-- **Command Parser:** Translates user actions into GDB commands.

-- **Response Handler:** Interprets responses from GDB and updates the UI accordingly.

-- **Error Management:** Provides clear and actionable error messages to assist in troubleshooting.

----

 ## ⚙️ Development Workflow

 To maintain a high standard of code quality and collaboration, please adhere to the following development workflow guidelines.